Virtual exhibition now online!

 Northern Gallery for Contemporary Art

 Swipe right and find your art match, with this exciting new free art app.

-This closure will have an even greater impact on our income.
+Our closure has had an even greater impact on our income.
 Sunderland Culture is a registered charity and we rely on generous support so that everyone who lives, works or visits Sunderland can experience world-class culture.
 Please support us:

 Text SUNDERLAND to 70450 to donate £3.
 Texts cost £3 plus one std rate message.

 Thank you for your support during this difficult time